gonzex/test_abidocs/doc/input_variables/geo.md

 *Mnemonics:* Number of AToms ReaD
+*Mentioned in topic(s):* AtomManipulator_basic, SmartSymm_basic
 *Variable type:* integer
 *Dimensions:* scalar
 *Default value:* [[natom]]

-Gives the number of atoms to be read from the input file, in the case the geometry builder or the symmetriser is used.
+Gives the number of atoms to be read from the input file, in the case the atom manipulator or the smart symmetriser is used.
 In this case, [[natrd]] is also used to dimension the array [[typat]], and the arrays [[xred]], [[xangst]] and [[xcart]].
 Must take into account the vacancies (see [[vacnum]] and [[vaclst]]).